codustry/ceps/cep-16 The Zen of Codustry.md

 No job is better than dirty job.

-Public contribute is better than private contribute.
+Public contribution is better than private contribution.

 Transparent is better than privacy.

+Gradient is better than binary.

 Systematic solution is better than linear solution.

+User's end goals is better than user's requirements.

+The best default should always pair with great alternatives.

+Keep in mind, true freedom is not the freedom choose.

+But, the power to create new choice.

-User's wish is the new king.
+User Success is the king.

-Digital wellbeings, UX/UI are his sons.

 Maintainability is the queen.

-CI/CD, docs are some of her daughters.

 Security is the jack.

-Communication is a dark art of success.
+We are like the Avengers, of digital world.

+We are a group of diverse talents and backgrounds.

+Individual must be selected/unselected because of his/her karma solely.

+Not race, sex, and other non-senses.

 Use longitude to adjust wake up time.